-Energy Efficiency and Greenhouse Gas Emissions – Epic is reducing the total energy used in our buildings by increasing operating efficiencies through investments in projects such as LED lighting retrofits and new high-efficiency boiler and chiller replacements that reduce our carbon footprint and operating cost.
+Epic laser-focused on reducing the total energy used in our buildings by increasing efficiencies through investments in projects such as regular energy audits, constant commissioning, LED lighting retrofits and new high-efficiency boiler and chiller replacements that reduce our carbon footprint and operating costs.

-Tenant and Stakeholder Engagement – We are committed to sharing information with tenants about sustainability best practices and our ongoing Sustainability Initiatives.
-Our goal is to raise awareness and to build a foundation that will enable us to work with tenants and stakeholders towards a more sustainable future.
+Our tenants and stakeholders play a key role in helping us achieve our sustainability goals.
+We are committed to sharing information with tenants about sustainability best practices and initiatives to raise awareness and to build a foundation that will enable us to work with tenants and stakeholders towards a more sustainable future.

 Our Environmental, Health and Safety (EHS) Compliance Audit and Best Practices program means that every property-managed asset undergoes regular EHS assessments to ensure that we are complying with all regulations and focused on continuous improvement.

 Green Leasing is a critical aspect of onboarding our future tenants to our sustainability programs and helps them understand our intention to manage our properties sustainably.
 Our leases include green lease clauses focused around operational efficiency initiatives, data sharing, green certifications, and tenant fit-outs and design.
 This enables us to work more closely with tenants to improve sustainability outcomes at our properties.

 Certifications help us manage key sustainability priorities and hold us accountable to our commitment to our tenants.
 As a baseline, all of our property-managed portfolio is certified under the BOMA BEST Volume program and each building works towards specific certification goals such as LEED, WELL or Wired.

 What is measured gets managed and our data tracking system allows us to understand where there are opportunities to improve performance.
 Our clients and tenants use the data we collect for their own sustainability reporting purposes.